nathan-08/react-day-2/README.md

     <CartItem item={item}/>
     ```
     </details>
-5. Since we are passing the addToCart and deleteFromCart methods, we need to bind them.
+5. Since we are passing the addToCart and removeFromCart methods, we need to bind them.
     <details>
     <summary> Detailed Instructions </summary>
     <br />